The Green Ring: Plot summary

 Uncle Mika in MAT was played by Alexey Stakhovich (portrayed here by Valentin Serov), a former army general, much admired by both Stanislavski and the young generation of actors.
-Outraged by the 1917 Bolshevik coup, he hung himself in 1919.
+Outraged by the 1917 Bolshevik coup, he hanged himself in 1919.
 "He was followed to his last resort mostly by youngsters, and among them were the young members of the Second Studio, his very own Green Ring," Marina Tsvetayeva wrote in a piece called "The Death of Stakhovich".

 Finochka, an emotionally disturbed 16-year-old expelled from a gymnasium for violent behaviour, lives in Saratov with Elena Ivanovna, her neurasthenic mother, slowly recuperating after a botched suicide attempt.

 She arrives at Moscow (with her mother who needs medical treatment) and visits her father Vozhzhin in his place which he shares with a middle-aged journalist friend Uncle Mika.
 The latter has no place of his own, "has lost interest in life" and now seeks solace in co-hosting a circle of schoolchildren, friends of Seryozha (the son of Vozhzhin's female partner Anna Dmitriyevna who lives next door) and his own niece Rusya, calling themselves The Green Ring.
 Finochka arranges for her parents' meeting, Vozhzhin is determined now that the girl should live with him.

-The boys and girls of the Green Ring are engaged in earnest (even not entirely congruous) discussions, trying to find their own ways to sort out their future.
-Determined to break up with the corrupt world they live in, they decide they should be 'lenient' and 'merciful' towards the old and will build up their own new world having taken from the past only things that matter.